odoo/documentation/point_of_sale/restaurant/bill_printing.rst

 Configure Bill Printing
 =======================

-To activate *Bill Printing*, go to :menuselection:`Point of Sales --> Configuration --> Point of sale` and select your PoS interface.
+To activate *Bill Printing*, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS interface.

 Under the Bills & Receipts category, you will find *Bill Printing*